djkeh/resume/docs/English.md

 #### TOAST Meetup *(Sep 2017 - Apr 2017)*

 * Used techniques: Java (Spring Boot), HTML/CSS/Javascript, MySQL, Git (GitHub)
 * Project description: TOAST Meetup is the technical blog run by NHN Entertainment.
 Its goal is to share valuable information and programming trends to the public and thereby drag other programmers' attention to the brand TOAST and relevant products.
-NHN Entertainment is thinking of developing a brand new version of TOAST Meetup from the inside, which I simply call "V2 (Version 2)" for now, to improve the service quality and reduce its operation cost.
-This is currently ongoing project.
+This project aims to develop a brand new version of TOAST Meetup to improve the service quality and reduce its operation cost.
 * Product page: [http://meetup.toast.com](http://meetup.toast.com/)
 * Achievement
-  * Analyzing current TOAST Meetup service to find out what the problem is and what should be corrected to enhance work efficiency
+  * Analyzed current TOAST Meetup service to find out what the problem is and what should be corrected to enhance work efficiency
-  * Conducting V2 project from service planning to development only with design and markup support
+  * Conducted V2 project from service planning to development only with ui design and markup support
-  * Managing blog operations such as contacting the author, revising articles and publishing to the blog
+  * Managed blog operations such as contacting the author, revising articles and publishing to the blog

 #### Unsudowon, Friend Recommendation Event *(Mar 2017 - Jan 2017)*